socure-inc/socure-sigmadevice-sdk-android/README.md

 ## What's new in version 4.3.0

 - Improved the stability and reliability of the SDK.
--  Added support for capturing Additional network features.
+-  Added support for capturing Additional network data.
 - Fixed `InitializeSDK()` callbacks when called multiple times.

 ## Minimum requirements